microbit-foundation/dev-docs/community/slack.md

 If you'd like to be part of the world-wide micro:bit developer community, here's how to get started:

-## Subscribe to the DAL, Editors and Devices newsletter
+## Subscribe to the Developer and ecosystem newsletter

-In addition to our regular [Micro:bit Educational Foundation newsletter](https://mailchi.mp/microbit/newsletter), our [DAL, Editors and Devices](https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650) newsletter is a low volume digest on the technical aspects of micro:bit.
+In addition to our regular [Micro:bit Educational Foundation newsletter](https://mailchi.mp/microbit/newsletter), our [Developer and ecosystem](https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650) newsletter is a low volume digest on the technical aspects of micro:bit.
 The details you provide are processed in accordance with The Foundation's [privacy policy](https://microbit.org/privacy/).

 <div style="text-align: center;">
-<a href="https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650" class="btn sm-btn" role="button" style="margin-bottom: 2rem;">Subscribe to DAL, Editors and Devices</a>
+<a href="https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650" class="btn sm-btn" role="button" style="margin-bottom: 2rem;">Subscribe to Developer and ecosystem news</a>
 </div>

 ## Join us on the microbit-community slack channel!